NovaChemica/demography_plots/README.md

 B. Two functions linked to the project are grouped in the module: plot_pop_functions.py
         - the first function is for collecting the data of interest from the TXT file into a dictionnary
-        - the second ato plot the "scatter-line" curves with the matplotlib library
+        - the second to plot the "scatter-line" curves with the matplotlib library

-The output in the terminal is captured in the picture: **program_execution_png**
+The output in the terminal is captured in the picture: **program_execution.png**

 The final graph is saved as: **PLOT_demographic_evolution_by_count.png**